material-motion/material-motion/concepts/patterns.md

 ![](../_assets/Intention-Tree.svg)

-In an object-oriented language, an Intention might be represented as an empty abstract base class or as an empty protocol.
+Object-oriented languages may choose to define Intention as an empty abstract base class.

+    abstract class Intention {}

+Protocol languages may choose to define Intention as an empty protocol.

     protocol Intention {}